yalcinkose/myself/README.md

 ### Hi there 👋

 - 🏆 I love technology and like helping others with any knowledge that I have<br>
-- ✨ Motivated to learn, grow and excel in IT industry.
+- ✨ Motivated to learn, grow and excel in IT industry especially DevOps & AWS
-- ✨ Enthusiastic DevOps eager to contribute to team success through hard work,
+- ✨ Enthusiastic DevOps eager to contribute to team success through hard work
 - Attention to detail and excellent organizational skills.
 - ✨ Aware of the importance of learning new things every day.
 - A lifelong learner.
 - ✨ Please Feel Free to Reach Out if You Have Any Questions or Suggestions
-- You can show some   ❤️    &nbsp; by starring some of the repositories 😄
 - 📫 How to reach out me: yalcin.kose57@gmail.com